dmiau/Personalized-Compass/Compass[transparent]/README.txt

 - watch test mode
 - the issue of chaning compass sizes
 - Why there is a sudden shift when calling updateMapDisplayRegion
+- need to display label touch checking code when the compass is off

 iPad
 - cover the entire screen with the GL layer